 That's how the Idylwylde Golf & Country Club developed into the year-round Club that we recognize today.
 Since its inception, golfers and community members alike have taken pride in joining the Idylwylde to be members of a club that provides an unparalleled golf experience, exquisite dining, social events, and that supports the Sudbury community.
 Over the years the Idylwylde has been home to champion golfers and curlers, tested some of the best of both sports and introduced the game to the next generations.
 This year we celebrate 100 years of the Idylwylde and the memories made on and off the course.

 The Club has commissioned local sports historian, Randy Pascal to document the Idylwylde's formative years, first fifty years, and the years leading up to the Club's centennial.

-Copies of the book will be sold during the Idylwylde's centennial celebration scheduled to take place on August 26th.
-To be notified when copies are available or to pre-order a copy, click the button below.
+Copies of the book will be available in the late Fall.
+To be notified when copies are available, click the button below.